 Summer Potlucks and BBQs don’t seem complete without a big bowl of this Classic Potato Salad.
-Creamy Mayo, celery, onion, hardboiled eggs, and of course plenty of potatoes make up this recipe – in our family’s opinion it is simply the best!
+Creamy mayo, celery, onion, hard-boiled eggs, and of course plenty of potatoes make up this recipe.
+In our family’s opinion, it is simply the best potato salad recipe!

-Kevin’s parents live about 3 miles away from us and his sister’s family lives about 15 minutes away, so we often get to celebrate holidays, birthdays, and other occasions together.
+Kevin’s parents live about 3 miles away from us and his sister’s family lives about 15 minutes away.
+We often get to celebrate holidays, birthdays, and other occasions together.

 One of the recipes that often makes an appearance during family meals during the summer months is this Classic Potato Salad.